priece/faster-whisper-vui/README.md

 # faster-whisper-vui
 A simple web-UI for faster-whisper.
+Implement by python fastapi and vue3 front.

 ## Features
 - Run a python server which can do these things